 Students are expected to arrive to school on time for the beginning of the homeroom period (8:30).
 Should a student arrive after the homeroom period, they must report to the office to obtain a late slip.
-All late arrivals require a justification from a parent or guardian.
-Failure to do so will result in disciplinary action, such as school detention.
+This form must be initialed by the relevant teacher and returned to the office no later than 15:10; All late arrivals require a note justifying their lateness.
+This note must describe the reason for being late.
+Failure to do so will result in disciplinary action, such as school detention (unless such arrival has already been entered by the parent or guardian in

+Mozaik).
 Oversleeping, traffic, and missing buses or trains are not justifiable reasons for being late.